CMakePP/CMakePPLang/docs/source/features/classes.rst

   MyClass(CTOR my_instance 100 20)

 Multiple constructors can be defined for a class as long as they have different signatures.
-CMakePP will automatically find the implementation whose signature matches the parameters passed in and execute it.
+The CMakePP language will automatically find the implementation whose signature matches the parameters passed in and execute it.

+.. _features-classes-kwargs-constructor:

 KWARGS Constructor
 ------------------